cashubtc/nuts/XX.md

 │                         FUNDING TOKEN                                   │
 │                  (total_funding_token_amount)                           │
 │                                                                         │
-│  Created by Alice with P2BK proofs requiring both signatures (SIG_ALL)  │
+│  Created by Alice with blinded P2PK proofs (SIG_ALL)                    │
 │  After the expiry time, Alice's signature alone is sufficient           │ └─────────────────────────────────────────────────────────────────────────┘
                                   │